Attention: All instructors must take online training before the new Learning Management System (LMS) will recognize them as current instructors.

 Successful mentoring starts with the ability to communicate concepts, thoughts and skills in a clear, succinct process.
 The Instructor Development Program is carefully crafted to provide excellent education based strategies with the goal of developing highly skilled, knowledgable and confident instructors.

 To complete the course, you will need to enroll in a face-to-face opportunity to demonstrate your ability to write and deliver a ten-minute lesson in a non-NSP topic.
-Included in this face-to-face will be an orientation to course administration practice in the classroom setting.
+This course will also cover course administration procedures.
 The class is taught in a comfortable non-threatening environment allowing participants to try their "instructor skills" on for size.

 Contact Michael Gajdosik about setting up, enrolling in, or designing a class for you and your patrol.